kaburia/ChimpUFE/README.md

 ### 2. Compare a Query Image to a Gallery Folder
 This finds the top-k most similar images in the gallery to your query image.
 The gallery folder should be structured as subfolders (e.g., `gallery/000000/`, `gallery/000001/`, etc.) each containing images.
+We are going to use a few examples from the [PetFace dataset](https://dahlian00.github.io/PetFacePage/) for demonstration purposes.

 ```bash
 python demo_face_rec.py \